pefreeman/36-290/README.md

 36-290: Introduction to Statistical Research Methodology

 Previously analyzed data are placed into EXAMPLE_DATASETS; these will be used for in-class exercises/labs and for homework.

-More detail will be added as material is added to the repo.
+Data to be analyzed by students for their final projects are placed into PROJECT_DATASETS.

+Class materials (notes and labs) are to be found in MATERIALS.